Amy Zuercher

 Class of 1953

 Chuck Spreng excelled in sports during his time at Loudonville High School.
-He was a 3rd-team All-Ohio selection on the gridiron as a football standout for some of the best teams in school history – including the undefeated 1951 team, which is a member of both the Loudonville High School and Ashland County Sports Hall of Fames.
-Upon graduation, Chuck stayed loyal to the area and school that he loved so much, serving multiple terms on the Loudonville-Perrysville School Board of Education, while also working closely on the Loudonville Equity Board of Directors.
+He was a 3rd-Team All-Ohio selection on the gridiron as a Football standout for some of the best teams in school history – including the undefeated 1951 team, which is a member of both the Loudonville High School and Ashland County Sports Hall of Fames.
+Upon graduation, Chuck stayed loyal to the area and school that he loved so much, serving multiple terms on the Loudonville-Perrysville School Board of Education and the Loudonville Equity Board of Directors.

 Dan Weber